-At Kindergarten we encourage interest in literacy and numeracy by providing an environment rich in opportunities that lay the foundations of later competency; for example, drawing and painting, physical activities that improve coordination, stories, songs and rhymes, magazines, posters, games, name writing and letter writing to friends and family.
+At Kindergarten we encourage interest in literacy and numeracy by providing an environment rich in opportunities to lay the foundations of further competency.
+For example, drawing and painting, physical activities that improve coordination, stories, songs and rhymes, magazines, posters, games, name writing and letter writing to friends, family and community.